The only Dutch book to successfully overturn a full book ban:

 “The Dutch court has explicitly forbidden him from promoting his book or communicating with the media, which is unprecedented in the recent history of the ‘land of tulips’.”

-Dnevni Avaz, Bosnian daily, on the unheard-of ban (under penalty of €1,000 per day)
+Dnevni Avaz, Bosnian daily newspaper, about Giltay’s unprecedented ban (under penalty of โฌ 1,000 per day)

-“The court banned the book due to incorrect personal details of a former spy and lack of right of reply.
+“The court banned the book due to incorrect personal details of a former spy [B.O.] and lack of right of reply.
 The fact is, however, that she could not be traced because she varied the spelling of her name—a spy’s trick.”

 “The chilling effect of this is that authors no longer dare to publish for fear that even a single passage could lead to a ruling banning an entire book.
 Giltay even had to take his entire website offline.”

-Source:dedoofpotgeneraal.nl/doc/boekx.png (excerpt from the writ)
+Source:dedoofpotgeneraal.nl/doc/boekx.pdf (excerpt from the summons) (๐ณ๐ฑ)

 “The Cover-up General is a sobering eye-opener about what the Ministry of Defence and the Dutch State are capable of.”